+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 UENO STATION

 JR Ueno Station is one of Tokyo’s most important stations.
-Here you can change between several JR lines such as Yamanote Line and Keihin-Tohoku Line as well as several Shinkansen trains.
-Many of the station’s trains also pass through Tokyo Station but with much less people and in less space, which makes changes easier.
-Dont’ forget to order your Japan Rail Pass.
+Here you can change between several JR lines such as the Yamanote Line and Keihin-Tohoku Line as well as several Shinkansen trains.
+Many of the station’s trains also pass through Tokyo Station but with much fewer people and in less space, which makes changes easier.
+Don’t forget to order your Japan Rail Pass.

 eatcing food friends